cstjean/MTKButter.jl/README.md

 @named room1 = Room()  # @mtkcompile also works, but then @set cannot be used afterwards prob = ODEProblem(mtkcompile(room1), Dict(), (0, 100.0))

+# Let's create model variations starting from `room1`, using Accessors.jl.
 room2 = @set room1.producers_1.rate = 10     # use Accessors.@set to change a parameter
 room2b = @set room1.producers[1].rate = 10   # equivalent; component indexing works correctly
 room3 = @set room1.producers = [LinearXProducer()] # replace all the producers with a single one